crojack/linia/LINIA_TUTORIAL.md

 - **Auto-Applied**: Automatically applied when opening new images

 ### File Output

+#### There is no Save function and that's intentional - we want to preserve original images and prevent accidental saving of original images with annotations

 #### Save As
 - **Icon**: Floppy disk or save icon